withastro/astro/.changeset/wet-shirts-warn.md

 'astro-scripts': patch
 ---

-Chore: remove outdated memory test
+Chore: remove memory test from CI workflow.
+This causes issues with Vite 3 dependency resolution, and is no longer necessary for testing our compiler.